-Young Cornell student is using his powers for good and helping strangers find the cheapest flights online, for free.
+A young Cornell student is using his powers for good and helping strangers find the cheapest flights to Ireland online, for free.

 A Cornell student had become a social media hero in the past two week by helping others, on Reddit, find cheap flights online.
 What makes this story great is that this internet travel whizz isn’t charging.

 Read more: Mayo and the Cliffs of Moher tours

 Nicholas Doyle ’19 has made himself a favorite among the power online community, Reddit, after he helped people online find amazingly cheap flights including some to Ireland for just $250 and a trip to Japan for $400.
 The Cornell Sun reports that the computer science major had previously planned out theoretical trips to different destinations and realized that he should be using his skills to help other people.

 He told the Sun “I realized instead of doing random destinations, I would help out strangers a little bit.
 It seemed like it would be a little bit more helpful.”